HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 When tightening the screws, you should always tighten the opposite screws.
 For example, first at the top right, then at the bottom left, then at the top left and finally at the bottom right.

-The screws should be tightened so that the gap between the housing and cover is the same everywhere.
+The screws should be tightened so that the gap between the housing and the cover is the same size everywhere.

 Programming the firmware

-In principle, you have many options with the firmware.
-You can equip the ESP8266 installed on the Wemos D1 Mini with your own firmware, but you can also use the popular firmware "Tasmota" or "ESPEasy".
+In principle, you have many options when it comes to firmware.
+You can equip the ESP8266 installed on the Wemos D1 Mini with your own firmware, but you can also use the popular firmware “Tasmota” or “ESPEasy”.

 Assembly suggestion

-Here is a small assembly suggesting how you could mount the sensor on a rain barrel, for example.
+Here is a small installation suggestion on how you could mount the sensor on a rain barrel, for example.

-You should definitely make sure that the sensor is not overwashed if the rain barrel overflows.
-Although the sensor is very well protected against splashing water, it is better not to immerse it in water. 🙂
+You should definitely make sure that the sensor is not flooded if the rain barrel overflows.
+The sensor is very well protected against splash water, but it should not be immersed in water. 🙂

 Evaluation in NodeRed

-It is one thing to measure the level of your rain barrel.
-Another is to receive this data, prepare it and, if necessary, convert it.
+It's one thing to record the level of your rain barrel.
+Another is to receive this data, process it and, if necessary, convert it.

 Because so far you only get a distance from your sensor.
-This is not really a volume that you actually want to measure.
-Therefore the water level still has to be converted into a volume.
+That's not really a volume that you actually want to measure.
+Therefore, the water level still needs to be converted into a volume.
 This depends on the shape and dimensions of your rain barrel and is not always easy to calculate.
+So here are a few suggestions and a flow that visually prepares the whole thing a bit.

 Have fun with the project